dsa-ou/m269-installer/docs/use.md

 3. Enter `nb` to start working with notebooks.
    After a little while, a web browser opens, with JupyterLab listing the contents of your M269 folder.
-   (You can now continue reading Section 1.3 of the book.)
+   You can now open the M269 book: double-click subfolder `notebooks`, then file `M269.ipynb`.

 4. After finishing working on the notebooks, click on File > Shut Down and then close the browser tab.